Yonas650/LLaMA-RAG-Agent/README.md

 # Production RAG Pipeline

-A production-ready, fully local retrieval-augmented generation (RAG) toolkit.
+A production ready, fully local retrieval augmented generation (RAG) toolkit.
 The pipeline ingests your PDF knowledge base into FAISS, serves a FastAPI retrieval service, and delivers fluent answers with Flan-T5-base through both JSON APIs and a minimal web UI.